 Temples are institutions where Buddhist rites and ceremonies are performed, which were introduced from India and China.
-Buddhist monks live on the premises and worship a statue in the image of Buddha is the principle object of worship.
+Buddhist monks live on the premises and a statue in the image of Buddha is the principle object of worship.

-Temples have different features depending on which sect it is.
-However, it is always allowed to even visit a temple of a different sect.
-For the sake of open-mindedness, as long as your aim is to understand the teachings of Buddha, you are allowed to visit any temple.
+Temples have different features, depending on which sect it is a part of.
+However, different sects are permitted to visit other temples.
+For the sake of open-mindedness, as long as your aim is to understand the teachings of Buddha, you are allowed to visit any temple you wish.

 The main gate is the structure at the entrance of a temple.
 Hold your hands together to greet Buddha and proceed.

 The main building is where the statue of Buddha is enshrined.
-Place an offering of money into the box with the sign marked “浄財” (jozai, offerings), then announce your visit by pulling the rope to sound the gong placed in front of the main building.
-The act of donating money is considered as a training to emancipate yourself from your worldly desires.
-After sounding the temple gong, bow once and pray silently by pressing your hands together and lower your head.
+Place an offering of money into the box with the sign marked “浄財” (jozai, offerings), then announce your visit by pulling the rope to sound the temple gong called wanikuchi placed in front of the main building.
+The act of donating money is considered a type of training to emancipate yourself from your worldly desires.
+After sounding the temple gong, bow once and pray silently by pressing your hands together in front of your chest.

-Some temples have a three-story Pagoda.
-It is an important building in a Buddhist facility which holds the historical Buddha’s relics (bones after cremation).
-The five-story pagoda of Horyuji Temple was built around the year 680 and is the oldest wooden construction in the world.
+Some temples have a three-story pagoda.
+It is an important building in a Buddhist facility which holds the Buddha’s historical relics (bones after cremation).
+The five-story pagoda of Horyu-ji Temple was built around the year 680, making it the oldest wooden construction in the world.